jexuswebserver/jexus-contrib/readme.en.md

 cd /usr/jexus
 sudo ./jws stop
 ```
-Note that for Jexus 5.2 and below, the second command should be `sudo ./jws.stop`.
+Note that if the old Jexus in use is of version 5.2 and below, the second command should be changed to `sudo ./jws.stop`.

 ####3.
 Copy new files to Jexus folder
 ```